 As part of our business strategy, we may opportunistically pursue acquisitions of businesses and assets that we believe may be complementary or synergistic with our own, or strategic alliances and joint ventures that leverage our technology and industry experience to expand our offerings or distribution.
 We have no experience with acquiring other businesses or assets and limited experience with forming strategic partnerships.
 We may not be able to find suitable collaborators or acquisition candidates, and we may not be able to complete such transactions on favorable terms, if at all.
 The competition for collaborators or acquisition candidates may be intense, and the negotiation process will be time consuming and complex.
 If we make any acquisitions, we may not be able to integrate these acquisitions successfully into our existing business, these acquisitions may not strengthen our competitive position, the transactions may be viewed negatively by customers or investors, we may be unable to retain key employees of any acquired business, relationships with key suppliers, manufacturers or customers of any acquired business may be impaired due to changes in management and ownership, and we could assume unknown or contingent liabilities.
 Any future acquisitions also could result in contingent liabilities or future write-offs of intangible assets or goodwill, any of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
 We cannot guarantee that we will be able to fully recover the costs of any acquisition.
-Integration of an acquired losser related to investments in other companies, which could have a material adverse focus on developing our existing business.
+Integration of an acquired company also may disrupt ongoing operations and require management resources that we would otherwise focus on developing our existing business.
 We may not realize the anticipated benefits of any acquisition, technology license, strategic alliance or joint venture.
-We also may experience losses related to investments in other companies, which could have a material adverse effect on our business, of operations and prospects.
+We also may experience losses related to investments in other companies, which could have a material adverse effect on our business, financial condition, results of operations and prospects.